Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 To help you sort a data list object, Xomega Framework provides a class `ListSortCriteria`, which is an *ordered* list of `ListSortField` objects.
 Each of those defines a sort order by a specific data property in the list object, as well as the sort direction.

-You can construct it and store in the `SortCriteria` property of your list object, which is intended to keep track of the currently applied sort criteria, and it will be used whenever you call the `Sort` method without parameters, as follows.
+You can construct it and store it in the `SortCriteria` property of your list object, which is intended to keep track of the currently applied sort criteria, and it will be used whenever you call the `Sort` method without parameters, as follows.

 ```cs
 var sortField = new ListSortField()